Travel guide Ecosse

 The Scottish accent will give you a hard time.
 It has nothing to do with what you may have learned in school.
 Don't worry if you don't understand what is being said to you and vice versa.
 Here, we roll the "r's" and, for example, "ch" is pronounced "rrr".
 So for Loch Ness, remember to pronounce it [Lorr].

-Beer's been brewed in Scotland for 5,000 years...
-The oldest beer in the world is thought to have been found in the north of Scotland at Skara Brae.
-The first breweries are said to have developed in the late 16th century.
-Everywhere you can taste a local beer, brewed by hand.
-Some 70 breweries are scattered throughout the country...
+Beer has been brewed in Scotland for 5,000 years...
+The oldest beer in the world is said to have been found in the north of Scotland, at Skara Brae.
+The first breweries are thought to have developed in the late 16th century.
+Everywhere you turn, you'll be able to enjoy a local, home-brewed beer.
+More than 70 breweries are scattered across the country...

 Thethistle is a national symbol.
 It is said that in the Middle Ages, warriors slept in a camp when they were awakened by the cries of enemies who had taken off their shoes to keep quiet and stepped on thistles.
 It appears on the jersey of the rugby team, on many logos and in Scottish folklore.